ldw200012/BlueROV2_Localization/README.md

 #### <div align=center>" This repository is created for underwater robotics navigation for BlueROV2, </div>
 #### <div align=center>which reads the sensor value from DVL(Doppler Velocity Logs) and then derive the position of robot. "</div>

-We are subscribing the sensor value from a rostopic linked with DVL sensor, which has a message type <b>underwater_sensor_msgs/DVL</b>
+<div align="center">We are subscribing the sensor value from a rostopic linked with DVL sensor, which has a message type <a href="http://docs.ros.org/en/hydro/api/underwater_sensor_msgs/html/msg/DVL.html">underwater_sensor_msgs/DVL</a>

-then we are publishing the navigation value of the robot to a rostopic with its message type <b>nav_msgs/Odometry</b>
+then we are publishing the navigation value of the robot to a rostopic with its message type <a href="http://docs.ros.org/en/melodic/api/nav_msgs/html/msg/Odometry.html">nav_msgs/Odometry</a></div>
 ***

 # I. How to install ROS Noetic